ON THIS PAGE: You will learn about how doctors describe a tumor’s growth or spread. This is called the stage. Use the menu to see other pages.

-Because there is no standard system, many doctors classify each gastrointestinal carcinoid tumor into one of three general stages:
+Because there is no standard system, many doctors classify each GI carcinoid tumor into 1 of 3 general stages:

 Localized.
 The carcinoid tumor has not spread outside of the wall of the primary organ, such as the stomach, colon, or intestine.

 Regional spread.
 The carcinoid tumor has spread through the wall of the primary organ to nearby tissues, such as fat, muscle, or lymph nodes.

 Distant spread.
 The carcinoid tumor has spread to tissues or organs far away from the primary organ, such as to the liver, bones, or lungs.